 20. Minimum Balances Required.
 Investors may be required to maintain a minimum investment in each Certificate.
 If the amount invested in a Certificate falls below such minimum amount, the balance of such Certificate may be fully redeemed without notice to the Investor or, in lieu of such full redemption, the interest rate may be reduced to the then current rate applicable to Demand Certificates.
-See "Description of Certificates" beginning on page 25.
+See "Description of Certificates" beginning on page 26.

 21. Interest Rate on Automatic Rollover or Reinvestment at Maturity.
 Upon maturity of a Certificate, if an Investor does not choose to redeem the Certificate or to reinvest the amount due thereunder into a new Certificate, then it will be automatically renewed at the interest rate in effect on the date of maturity for such type and term of Certificate.
 An automatically renewed Certificate may be assigned a new Certificate investment number.
 If TSF is then offering a separate interest rate for investments of only new funds, that separate interest rate will not apply to a rollover or reinvestment, and only the rate then applicable to rollovers or reinvestments not involving new funds will apply.
-If the then current interest rate is less than the interest rate on the Certificate as in effect prior to maturity, the Investor will receive a lower interest rate return on the renewed Certificate.
+If the then current interest rate is less than the interest rate on the Certificate.